JoelEmmanuelCloud/event-api/README.md

 ## Description

 This project is a CRUD application that allows users to manage events.
-It provides endpoints for creating, reading, and deleting both events.
+It provides endpoints for creating, reading, and deleting events.
 The application uses token-based authentication to secure certain routes and store data in a MongoDB database.
 Input validation is performed using Joi, and the codebase follows Prettier and ESLint standards.
 Unit testing is implemented using Jest, aiming for at least 50% code coverage.
 The project utilizes JWT authentication and the token is sent in headers for security.
 Error handling is implemented throughout the application.

 ## Installation